- Allergy Program

 Early Detection for Lung Cancer Saves Lives

-The cost of the lung screening is covered by most insurance plans.
-If you meet the above criteria, we will work with you on precertification if needed.
+The cost of the lung screening is covered by most insurance plans, including Medicare and Medicaid, if you are at high risk for lung cancer.
+If you meet the above criteria for screening, we will work with you on insurance precertification, if needed.